-I used DMC embroidery floss for the pink ear inners, and the facial features of the mouse.
-I also used it to blanket stitch all of the stocking.
-I used normal sewing cotton to whip stitch the mouse together, including all the body pieces and the pink dress.
+I used six stranded embroidery floss for the pink inner ears, and the facial features of the mouse.
+I also used it to blanket stitch all the stocking.
+I used normal sewing thread to whip stitch the mouse together, including all the body pieces and the pink dress.

 LET’S GET STARTED!

 It’s a good idea to read the tutorial through once before you begin, just to get a feel for what the project is asking of you.
 Got a question?
 I’d love to help.
-Leave a comment or shoot me an email – mollyandmama @ gmail.com.
+Leave a comment or shoot me a message via the contacts tab.

 CUT OUT THE FELT PIECES

-Use the template to cut out all the shapes as listed.
-You’ll need a two of everything for the mouse (except one each of the ear centres and one tail piece).
+Use the template and freezer paper to cut out all the shapes as listed.
+You’ll need two of everything for the mouse (except one tail piece).
 You’ll need two stocking pieces, one stocking cuff and one hanging loop.
 For tips and tricks for accurately cutting felt shapes and using freezer paper, see this tutorial for Transferring Templates to Felt.